elunna/nerfhack-changelog/README.md

     dagger:         Basic       -> Restricted
     polearms:       Skilled     -> Restricted
     morning star:   Basic       -> Restricted
+    unicorn horn:   Basic       -> Skilled
     attack spells:  Basic       -> Restricted
     matter spells:  Skilled     -> Restricted
     riding:         Restricted  -> Basic

 * Cave dwellers also cannot have skills in edged or pointy weapons unrestricted.
 Note that they can still receive these weapons as altar gifts.
+The exception is unicorn horns, which the cave dwellers can reach skilled in.

 ### HEALER
 * Add L's Wounds patch: healers can see damage on monsters